kleung01/gis_maps/README.md

-For a rough overview of how it works, check out: /test sql scripts/backend.py For data preprocessing, check out: /test sql scripts/setup scripts.sql
+For a rough overview of how it works, check out: /test sql scripts/backend.py For data preprocessing, check out: /test sql scripts/setup scripts.sql To see the geojson exporter, check out: /test sql scripts/geojson_exporter.sql